 When considering whether to evacuate or not, it is worth remembering that tropical weather systems (even depressions) can cause wide-spread destruction and/or flooding.
 Coastal communities have the greatest vulnerability, but destruction due to wind, rain and flooding can occur at significant distances inland.
 If you evacuate to a safer location, please be reminded that there is no assurance that you will be able to return to your home for an extended period of time.
 If you plan to evacuate, earlier is better than later, and you must consider route, traffic, and perhaps even fuel availability.

 Procedures: NASA has overall responsibility for setting necessary conditions of readiness for anticipated tropical weather.
 NASA has responsibility for closing SSC due to impending weather, recovery operations during and following destructive weather and declaring the site open for normal operations once the weather has passed.
 Keep in mind that Stennis will no longer serve as a shelter for employees, their families, or local citizens.

 However, the above does not preclude the DMS from taking earlier precautions should this be deemed prudent.
 Such a decision is the responsibility of the Department Chair or in his/her absence the senior faculty member present.
 It is important to emphasize that precautions must be undertaken in sufficient time to both provide for an orderly shutdown of the DMS, as well as the dismissal of non-essential personnel with sufficient time to implement their personal destructive weather preparations.

-Communications: A list of local radio and tv stations that carry weather information and announcements by NASA SSC officials concerning the conditions at the SSC site is located below.
+Communications: A list of local radio and TV stations that carry weather information and announcements by NASA SSC officials concerning the conditions at the SSC site is located below.
 All public service announcements will be made by NASA officials and will not be made by University or DMS personnel.
 Once opened for operations, faculty and staff should be able to be reached via normal working phone numbers.
 DMS specific information will be available at 228-688-3177.

-Important: Any personnel who evacuate the area should leave a forwarding address and contact information with the departmental administrative staff, at extensions 8-7096, 8-7097 or 8-3177.
+Important: Any personnel who evacuate the area should leave a forwarding address and contact information with the departmental administrative staff, at extensions 8-7097 or 8-3177.
 It will be assumed that personnel that have not provided forwarding information have remained at their listed home address.
 Therefore, it is very important that you let department administrators know if you are evacuating your home, as failure to do so could potentially result in wasted use of precious emergency response personnel.
 Further, if your return to SSC is delayed for any reason (flooding, road closures, transportation delays, etc.) you should contact the department as soon as practical.

 Personal Preparation Considerations